rem1niscence/canopy/store/README.md

 A [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) is a data structure that enables efficient and secure verification of large data sets.
 It works by hashing pairs of nodes and progressively combining them upwards to create a single "root" hash that cryptographically commits to all the data below it.

-A Sparse Merkle Tree (SMT) is a specialized variant that efficiently handles sparse key-value mappings, making it particularly useful for storing state data and proof the existence or non-existence of keys.
+A Sparse Merkle Tree (SMT) extends this concept by efficiently handling sparse key-value mappings - meaning it's optimized for situations where only a small subset of possible keys are actually used, such as in blockchain state storage like this module.
+This optimization is crucial because a traditional Merkle tree would require storing all possible keys, even empty ones, making it impractical for large key spaces.

+Instead, a SMT allows us to both store and prove the existence (or non-existence) of key-value pairs while maintaining a minimal memory footprint and providing efficient verification capabilities.

 ### Traditional Sparse Merkle Tree